bioshazard/mirror-docs/memory-bank/activeContext.md

 *   Remove the old, now obsolete scripts (`00-mirror.sh`, `01-md.py`, `02-sitemap.sh`) if they still exist.
 *   Update `pyproject.toml` if any new Python dependencies were added (BeautifulSoup was added implicitly via `readability-lxml`, but good to check).
 *   Configured `pyproject.toml` for PyPI publishing.
-*   Created GitHub Actions workflow for automated PyPI publishing.
+*   Created GitHub Actions workflow for automated PyPI publishing using a PyPI token.

 ## Active Decisions and Considerations